 Striking the perfect balance between an athletic and freeride fit, the new Storm Stride is ideal crossover jacket for the backcountry skier.
 The combination of a lightweight, stretchy fabric and economical cut, keeps the weight and bulk down, while features have been kept minimal with a low-profile snow skirt and fuss-free design.

 Pair it with the Storm Stride Pants for excellent freedom of movement on steep kick turns and icy boot packs without straying into ultra-tight territory, looking just as at home on the piste as out in the powder.
-It’s built with a PFC-free, 3-layer Pertex Shield which packs down easily for stashing in a pack while still offering great protection from an icy wind chill.
+It’s made from Patagonia's own PFC-free, H2NO fabric, which is highly waterproof and breathable and packs down easily for stashing in a pack.

 Patagonia Untracked Jacket